Roasted Vegetable Thanksgiving Bowl

 Wild Rice Pilaf

 I almost did a mashed potato base for this bowl– but, with all of the roasted vegetables, I wanted something hearty that would stand up and contrast to the creamy veggies.
-Wild Rice pilaf is such a go-to side-dish for me, and I totally cheat by using a box mix.
+Wild Rice pilaf is such a go-to side dish for me, and I totally cheat by using a box mix.

 Feel free to make your own homemade version, grab the box like I do, or switch out another grain all together.
+Farro would also be nice here!

 Cranberry Orange Sauce